Select Page

 Professor of Environmental Science, Department of Ecosystem Science & Management

-Co-hire, Institute of Energy & the Environment
+Co-hire, Penn State Institute of Energy & the Environment

 Education: B.S.
 Geography, with a minor in Science, Technology, & Society, Penn State University | M.S. & Ph.D., Environmental Sciences, University of Virginia | Post-doc, Dept. of Ecology & Evolutionary Biology, Cornell University

 • Enabling, Supporting, and Communicating Critical Zone Research — Network Hub of the US Critical Zone Collaborative Network.
-Sponsor: National Science Foundation.
+Sponsor: U.S. National Science Foundation.

 • Land Use, Water Quality, and Aquatic Life: A Big Data Approach to Understanding Ecohydrological Interactions in Pennsylvania.
-Sponsor: National Institute of Food and Agriculture.
+Sponsor: U.S. National Institute of Food and Agriculture.

 • Water Academy 2024: Empowering Interdisciplinary Scholars for Future Challenges.
 Sponsor: U.S. Geological Survey, Pennsylvania Water Resources Research Center.

-Honors: AAAS Elected Fellow, American Association for the Advancement of Science | Paul A. Witherspoon Award, American Geophysical Union, for innovative interdisciplinary research in the hydrologic sciences by a mid-career scientist | Alex & Jesse Black Award for excellence in research, Penn State College of Agricultural Sciences.
+Honors: AAAS Elected Fellow, American Association for the Advancement of Science | Paul A. Witherspoon Award, American Geophysical Union, for innovative interdisciplinary research in the hydrologic sciences by a mid-career scientist | Alex & Jesse Black Award for excellence in research, Penn State College of Agricultural Sciences

 Penn State Interdisciplinary Affiliations: